 SchemaQuench --ConfigFile:quench-whatif.json

 In the output, you'll see [WhatIf] entries showing the computed changes.
-SchemaQuench compared the declared state (your JSON with the new Email column) against the live database (which has no Email column) and determined that an ALTER TABLE ...
+SchemaQuench compared the declared state (your JSON with the new Email column) against the live Northwind database (which has no Email column) and determined that an ALTER TABLE ...
 ADD is needed.
 No changes were applied — WhatIf mode is read-only.
 Preview before you commit.
 Confidence before you deploy.

 SchemaQuench --ConfigFile:quench-deploy.json